Bardhaman Raj: Maharajadhiraj Bahadur Bijay Chand Mahtab

 In 1908, as per a proclamation of Lord Minto, elevated to the title of 'Maharajadhiraja', which was bestowed on a hereditary basis.

 He also served as representative of Bengal zamindars in Legislative and Provincial council, continuously for many years.

-In 1908, he toured England and Europe and later wrote a book named Diary of an [sic] European Tour.
+In 1908, he toured England and Europe and later wrote a book named Diary of an [sic] [sic] European Tour.

 He was also noted for his philanthropy, especially in field of education and health welfare.
 For example, in 1908, he donated Rs.
 40,000/- towards construction of hostel and other facilities for Ranchi Arts College, Ranchi, where Burdwan Raj also held large estates.
 Bijoy Chand Hospital was also founded by him during his reign in decade of 1910.

 He was a member of the Bengal Legislative Council from 1907 to 1918, and of the Imperial Legislative Council from 1909 to 1912.
 He was associated with the state administration in subsequent years and Member of Executive Council of Bengal for the years 1919–1924.

 He was also the President of British Indian Association from 1911 to 1918 and again in 1925.